ssube/onnx-web/docs/setup-guide.md

    1. Run `setup-amd.bat` if you are using an AMD GPU and DirectML
    2. Run `setup-nvidia.bat` if you are using an Nvidia GPU and CUDA
    3. Run `setup-cpu.bat` if you are planning on only using CPU mode
-7. In the future, run `launch.bat`
+7. After the first run, you can run `launch.bat` instead of the setup script
    1. You should only need to run the setup script once
    2. If you encounter any errors with Python imports, run the setup script again